 How to Choose a Certified Translation Service?

 Many Houston translation services offer certified translations at what they promote at low prices.
 But beware if this is your first time needing a certified translation and you really don’t know who to trust or anything about your requirements.
 It’s easy to find a Certified Translator.
 Just search Google for “Certified Translation,” or “Certified Translation Houston” and you are certain to find several pages of companies offering these services.

 In reviewing your options for certified translation services, you will run across many companies claiming to be local.
 They list local addresses and phone numbers but do your research carefully because many of these companies aren’t local.
 Thus they must mail the translation to you, which adds shipping costs and time to the process.

 That’s why we recommend doing your research carefully.
 Even if companies tell you they are in Houston, it’s a good idea to plug their addresses into Google and see if they have a physical location.
 Many of these companies have only a UPS mailbox or a virtual office.
 They promote their addresses as physical locations even when they have no actual employees in the state.
 Be particularly cautious if you need a certified translation quickly for an immigration hearing or an upcoming filing date.

 Should Certified Translations Be Notarized?

-A certified translation should always be notarized.
-These days, most local translation services notarize translations for no additional fees.
+These days, most local translation services offer notarization services.
 In the past, translations for immigration (USCIS) and other government agencies did not always require notarization.
 However, notarizing certified translations is becoming a standard practice.
-Also, for a the legal translation of evidentiary materials to be used in court, it must be certified and notarized.
+Also, for the legal translation of evidentiary materials to be used in court, it must be certified and sometimes notarized.